Shivangana Vasudeva, NDTV, Modified: July 07, 2014 19:01 IST

 Here's a new reason to chomp on walnuts.
 They are rich in omega 3 oils that help maintain a strong and healthy brain.
 This is because 60 percent of our brain is made up of fat therefore these help the brain function more actively.
 Omega 3 also fights against depression.
 Walnuts also contain zinc that acts as healing agent against stress.

 World Mental Health Day is celebrated every year on 10th October to spread awareness about promoting mental health.
-With the ever increasing rate of depression cases and the very many mental disorders haunting children as well as the elderly, maybe it's time we stop thinking so much and tread the healthy way.
+With the ever increasing rate of depression cases and various mental disorders haunting children as well as the elderly, maybe it's time we stop thinking so much and tread the healthy way.
 So relax, take a deep breath and cook up a happy meal for yourself!